helto4real/ComfyUi-Helto-ImageGalleryLoader/README.md

 # ComfyUi-ImageGalleryLoader

-An image gallery node that displays previews for easy selection.
+An image gallery custom node that displays previews for easy selection.

 ## Usage
 Select the node called **Image Gallery Loader**.